Four-day workweek: Microsoft Japan

+Singapore

+Since 2021, Raffles Institution in Singapore has adopted a four-day school week for junior college students (Years 5 and 6), keeping Wednesdays free of formal lessons.
+The mid-week "gap day" is used for rest, self-study, co-curricular activities, or enrichment programmes.
+Introduced after the shift to online learning during the COVID-19 pandemic, the change aimed to improve students' well-being and time management.
+According to The Straits Times, 89% of JC2 and 95% of JC1 students surveyed in 2021 found the gap day beneficial.
+A-level results remained unaffected by the new schedule.

+North America

 Utah state government

 In 2008, employees of the Utah state government all began working ten-hour days from Monday to Thursday.

 By closing state government offices on Fridays, the state expected to save on operating costs such as electricity, heat, air conditioning, and gasoline for state-owned vehicles.
 Utah ended this practice however, in 2011, with the Utah Legislature overriding Governor Gary Herbert's veto of five-day work week legislation.
 Many local governments have had alternative schedules for many years.

 K-12 public schools in the United States

 Due to budgetary problems, public schools in Hawaii closed on 17 Fridays in 2010.
 In 2002, it was reported that over 100 school districts in rural areas in the United States have changed the school week to a four-day week; most also extended each school day by an hour or more.
 The changes were often made in order to save money on transportation, heating, and substitute teachers.

 According to a 2021 study, which examined four-day school weeks in Oregon, the switch to four-day school weeks led to lower test scores in reading and math.